Skip to main content

 Once you've decided on the component type that you'd like to use, you can instantiate it by running:

-dg scaffold component <component-type> <component-name>
+dg scaffold <component-type> <component-path>

 Configuration